th3flyboy/c_SummaryReportModule/README.txt

 DESCRIPTION

-This module is a reporting module that creates a generic HTML report based on data in the blackboard.
+This module is a post-processing module that creates a generic HTML report based on data in the blackboard.
 This report will show the results from previously run analysis modules.
 This report is intended to be used by developers so that they can see what their modules are posting to the blackboard and for users who want a